sandropernerstorfer/ghostwriter/README.md

-## Welcome to the Repo for Ghostwriter JS
+# Ghostwriter JS

+Generate code to animate your text.

 [Check it out on AWS Amplify!](https://main.d2krtq4ptna642.amplifyapp.com/)

-Ghostwriter is a tool that will take two user inputs :
+---
+Just enter the following two user inputs:
 * Text
 * Duration

----

-Based on those inputs the text will be displayed letter after letter ,for the wanted duration, inside the Preview Window.
+Inside the preview box, the given text will then be displayed letter after letter.

+The duration input controls the typing tempo.

+Based on your inputs, JavaScript & HTML code can be found at the bottom.

-If you are happy with the Preview you will already find generated JavaScript & HTML that you can copy with a click and use that wherever you want!
+Copy with one click and use it wherever you want!